 When we first started we had a baby camping list.
 It made camping so much easier if we had done some planning ahead of time.
 To help you enjoy camping I created this ultimate baby camping list that will help you get through about 3-5 days.
 If you are going on a 5 day camping trip then you just need to add some more diapers!

 Camping with a baby does not have to be stressful.
-In fact, camping has become so natural for our family that we can plan whether we are camping the same day that we decide to leave.
-But it was not always like this and when we first started we had a baby camping list.
-This ultimate baby camping list will help you get through about 3-5 days.
-The main difference is that you need more diapers for 5 days of camping!
+In fact, you can even enjoy camping with a baby.
+Camping has become so natural for our family that we can plan whether we are camping the same day that we decide to leave.

 A couple of notes: The camping list is for weather that does not dip below 10 degrees even at night!
 You could use this list for any trips away from home but might want to adjust the number of cute outfits.
 This list can also be slightly adjusted for short trips away from home.
 Since it is car camping it has less items than a luxurious trip but more items than a backpacking trip.